-This is in reply to your ruling request of November 15, 2001, and subsequent correspondence, requesting approval of a set-aside of x amount of your income under the suitability test of section 4942(g)(2)(B)(i) of the Internal Revenue Code and section 53.4942(a)-3(b)(2) of the Foundation and Similar Excise Taxes Regulations.
+This is in reply to your request for approval of a set-aside of x dollars of your income under the suitability test of section 4942(g)(2)(B)(i) of the Internal Revenue Code and section 53.4942(a)-3(b)(2) of the Foundation and Similar Excise Taxes Regulations.

 You, F, are exempt from federal income tax under section 501(c)(3) of the Code and are a private foundation under section 509(a) of the Code.
 You propose to set aside x dollars of your income pursuant to section 4942(g)(2)(B)(i) of the Code.
-Your specific project for the income is to pay for land and construction of a botanical garden G for the general public's viewing and education.
+Your three specific projects for the income are your R, S, and T projects.
+Project R involves starting new medical research through an exempt clinic.
+Project S involves starting a research awards program via an exempt Project T involves starting assistance to a in an through an exempt

 You represent that all of the amounts to be set aside for this specific project will be paid out for this project within 60 months from the time when your first amount of income is set aside.
-You indicate that the cost of this project can better be accomplished by the use of a set-aside of your income, rather than by immediate payment of your funds, because this project requires that your income be accumulated to expend the construction costs during the construction period of the garden.
+You indicate that the cost of these projects can better be accomplished by the use of a set-aside of your income, rather than by immediate payment of your funds, because these projects require further time for the starting of each of the projects through creation of the operational guideline agreements with the three respective charities, namely,: the research clinic, the university medical school, and the university school of music.
+Your funds will be given when guidelines for the programs are put in place.